Poster: Guelaguetza 2018

 Guelaguetza is one of the world’s most important festivals and takes place every year in Oaxaca, Mexico.
-This year the celebration takes place on July 17 and 24 and in 2018, the likely dates are July 23 and 30.
+The 2017 celebration winds down today and in 2018, the likely dates are July 23 and 30.

 Introducing the Guelaguetza